 The lifting size.
 Valid values of the lifting size are described in table 5.3.2-1 in TS 38.212.

-The number of LLRs in the demodulated message.
-Assumed to be a multiple of the number of bits per modulation symbol.
+The number of bits in the rate-matched message.
+This is assumed to be a multiple of the number of bits per modulation symbol.